DataDog/documentation/content/en/real_user_monitoring/dashboards/resources_dashboard.md

       text: 'Explore your views within Datadog'
 ---

 The resources dashboard provides insights about your applications’ resources.
-It is separated in 4 sections:
+It is separated in four sections:

 - **Resources overview**:
     Visualize which resources are being loaded the most, their associated status code, and their size split by resource type.